 At the first startup of the app, p≡p will ask you to give permission to send you notifications: “p≡p would like to send you notifications”.
 It’s optional and you can change it anytime.
 You can configure it in the settings same as for any other iOS apps.

 On the next screen select what account type you want to setup.
 If your provider is not listed, select “Other”:

-On the next screen, enter your email address, display name and the other required fields (depending on the account type).
+On the next screen, enter your email address, account name and the other required fields (depending on the account type).

 Sending Secure Emails¶